outr/documenter/generated/getting_started.md

 ```

 Our `Datastore` contains `Table`s and our `Table`s contain `Column`s.
 As for the `Datastore` we have chosen an in-memory H2 database.
 Every column type must have a `DataType` associated with it.
-You don't see it referenced above because all standard Scala types have predefined implicit conversions available FOOTNOTE.
-If you need to use a type that is not supported by ScalaRelational, please refer to LINK.
+You don't see it referenced above because all standard Scala types have predefined implicit conversions available.
+[See the `DataTypeSupport` trait for more information](https://github.com/outr/scalarelational/blob/master/core/src/main/scala/org/scalarelational/datatype/DataTypeSupport.scala).

 #Create the database
 Now that we have our schema defined in Scala, we need to create the tables in the database: